Skip to main content

 5. Look at food as fuel, and try to eat the most nutrient dense things that you can.
 Protein and veggies provide a lot of nutrients.
 Pancakes and French fries do not.

 6. If you're going to eat something that isn't especially nutritious, make it the most delicious option you can find.
 Don't waste your chocolate calories on M&M's--make it the best quality dark chocolate you can find.
 Don't waste your cheese calories on cheap generic slices--find an authentic European option made from the milk of happy cows grazing on the hillsides of Switzerland.
-In other words, if you're going to be a foodie, be a true food connoisseur. :)
+In other words, if you're going to eat, be a true food connoisseur. :)

 7. Remember that time with friends and family is about time spent with friends and family.
-It's not about the food and stuffing yourself silly.
+It's not just about the food and stuffing yourself silly.
 You want to feel good about the experience, right?
 Then enjoy yourself but don't go overboard and regret it later.

 Comments